Republican factions fighting for control of the party in Tuesday’s primary election

 There are 44 Republican legislative primary races across the state, and only one Democratic legislative primary.
 Winners will go on to represent the party in the Nov.
 5 general election, when all 105 seats in the Legislature will be up for grabs.

-Republicans currently hold all but 11 of 105 legislative seats, and their grip on the majority is not in doubt.
+Republicans currently hold all but 11 of those seats, and their grip on the majority is not in doubt.
 But the party’s direction could be influenced by Tuesday’s results, many of which will be the final result.
-Among 35 districts, 16 of them lack general election contests for House seats and 20 lack general election contests for Senate seats, due to candidates running unopposed or one party (mostly Democrats) failing to field a candidate.
+Among 35 districts, 16 of them lack general election contests for House seats and 20 lack general election contests for Senate seats, due to candidates running unopposed or one of the parties (mostly Democrats) failing to field a candidate.
 In other words, in some districts, the primary election is the de facto general election.

 One of the Republicans trying to influence the primary results is Toby Doeden, who considered challenging Republican U.S. Rep. Dusty Johnson but decided against it.
 Doeden has since launched Dakota First Action, a political action committee aiming to remove “fake Republicans and their whole crony crowd” from the state House of Representatives, replacing them with “America First” candidates, according to Doeden.